 Management believes the Corporation experienced the beginning of a shift in industry pricing trends during 2005 and 2006.
-In those years, mid-year and other interim price increases.
+In those years, mid-year and other interim price increases became widespread as opposed to the previous pattern of annual increases.
 This shift resulted from increased demand for aggregates, along with the scarcity of supply in high-growth markets.
 Further, cost pressures, primarily related to energy, also influenced pricing.
 In 2007, the easing of demand and cost pressures reduced the rate of annual price increases and there were fewer mid-year price increases for the Corporation's aggregates products.
 Management expects pricing in the near term to increase at a rate higher than long-term historic averages and correlate, with a lag factor, with the rate of growth in demand.
 Pricing is determined locally and is affected by supply and demand.